Zippo Manufacturing Co. v. Zippo Dot Com, Inc.: Opinion

 The Court stated that Zippo.com had established business contacts with enough subscribers in Pennsylvania to allow personal jurisdiction, so Pennsylvania courts could hold hearings and issue opinions in disputes concerning that website.
 Thus, the District Court denied Zippo.com's motion to dismiss the suit, enabling a full trial for the manufacturing company's trademark claim.
 Zippo.com settled the case in December 1998, on confidential terms, before the trademark dispute could go to trial.
 The "zippo.com" domain name and related domain names were transferred to the ownership of the manufacturing company.

 Impact

 The "sliding scale" test used in the Zippo ruling has played an important role in Internet jurisdiction.
 At least five federal appellate courts have expressly adopted the Zippo test.
-However, some other courts have rejected that test, criticizing the matter of casual Internet usage by citizens as a factor in determining jurisdiction.
+However, some other courts have rejected that test, criticizing the matter of casual Internet usage by a territory residents as a factor in determining jurisdiction.

 The Zippo case has been cited as a crucial early precedent in Internet law, establishing that a court has personal jurisdiction over a website and its owners if any person within the court's geographic territory has access to that site.
-Given the fact that most websites are equally accessible to all users of the World Wide Web, the Zippo case has had a wide impact on the ability of American citizens to initiate suits against website creators.
+Given the fact that most websites are equally accessible to all users of the World Wide Web, the Zippo case has had a wide impact on the ability of American companies or users to initiate suits against website creators.